-The SRF Program reserves the ability to amend the IUP as needed to promote the efficient and effective administration of the program.
+The SRF Program reserves the ability to amend the IUP as needed to implement an efficient and effective program.
 Changes to the IUP that impact the administration of the program will be made public on the SRF website and through appropriate communication channels.